quiver-dev/quiver-analytics-godot-plugin/README.md

 * Grab this plugin from the Godot Asset Library (use the AssetLib view in the Godot editor) or copy the `quiver_analytics` directory in the [Github repo](https://github.com/quiver-dev/quiver-analytics-godot-plugin) to the `/addons/` directory in your project root.
 * Go to your Project Settings -> Plugins and make sure Quiver Analytics is enabled.
 * Close Project Settings and reopen it again.
 Go to the General tab and you should see a new "Quiver" section at the bottom of the left window.
-* Go to Quiver -> Analytics in Project Settings and set your auth token to the token you created on the website.
+* Go to Quiver -> General in Project Settings and set your auth token to the token you created on the website.
 * Run your game (the default settings should post a "Game launched" event to your dashboard).
 * [View the dashboard](https://quiver.dev/analytics/) to see the new event.

 ## Usage
 The `Analytics` autoload is added to your project automatically when you enable the plugin.

 ### Adding an event
 To send an event, call:

 `Analytics.add_event(event_name, properties)`

 where `event_name` is the name of the event (should be 50 characters or less) and `properties` is an optional dictionary with key/values with additional properties that describe the event.

 Here's an example: